AdobeDocs/campaign-standard.en/help/channels/using/configuring-transactional-event.md

 context-tags:
 ---

-# Configuring a transactional event {#configuring-transactional-messaging}
+# Configuring a transactional event {#configuring-transactional-event}

 To send a transactional message with Adobe Campaign, you first need to describe the structure of the event data by creating and configuring an event.